 The team at business unit Barracuda understand this and provides an extensive selection of camouflage solutions.
 Far more than just camouflage nets, the range includes everything from camouflage suits for individuals, mobile camouflage solutions for vehicles, and complete solutions to protect static camps from enemy detection.

-Johan Jersblad, Senior Development Engineer with Barracuda explains that the Barracuda range was born in Sweden in the 1950s when synthetic fishing nets were adapted to create highly effective camouflage nets.
+Johan Jersblad, Senior Development Engineer at Barracuda explains that the Barracuda range was born in Sweden in the 1950s when synthetic fishing nets were adapted to create highly effective camouflage nets.
 As new methods of detecting assets – such as radar and thermal detection – were developed over the following decades, Barracuda rapidly evolved to keep pace.

 At the heart of the Barracuda range are an array of industry leading pigments, textiles, and coatings that are constantly being updated, improving capabilities.

 Jersblad explains this approach can provide users with real tactical advantages.
 “Barracuda solutions decrease your probability of detection, giving you more time to act.
 Some customers have discovered that tanks using Barracuda solutions can afford to fire twice rather than just once before moving, as it’s so hard for the enemy to locate their position.”